prati08/EKS-ArgoCD-Terraform/README.md

   Installation of EKS Cluster along with aws service using Terraform.
   ==========
-    Follow the below steps to Install the Terraform and another dependency.
+    Follow the below steps to Install the Terraform and another aws resource dependency.
     1. Clone the repo
       git clone https://github.com/prati08/EKS-ArgoCD-Terraform.git
     2. Let's install dependency to deploy the application